mysterycommand/fe-code-challenge/README.md

 To give you a sense of how we will be evaluating this challenge, we will provide you with a some general guidelines for how we will approach your submission:

-- Does the code work?
+* Does the code work?
-- How easy is it to use the application?
+* How easy is it to use the application?
 Is it relatively pleasant to look at?
-- How is well is the code organized?
+* How is well is the code organized?
 Does the file structure make sense?
 Are classes and components organized in a clear and intuitive structure?
-- How is application state organized?
+* How is application state organized?
-- What additional frameworks and libraries, if any, were selected and what purpose do they serve?
+* What additional frameworks and libraries, if any, were selected and what purpose do they serve?
-- What kind of testing is implemented, and what is being tested?
+* What kind of testing is implemented, and what is being tested?
-- For things that weren't implemented, is a reasonable explanation given?
+* For things that weren't implemented, is a reasonable explanation given?

+---

+### Matt's Notes